 Depending on your circumstances; if you are looking to sell the van or hand it back to the company towards the end of your lease then the financial provider will look at the worth of the van and either ask you to sell the van for its worth or ask you to pay the difference.
 If you are looking to keep the van then again the provider will look at the net worth of the van and you will have to pay the outstanding amount left.

-The insurance doesn’t automatically come with the lease.
+doesn’t automatically come with the lease.
 As long as you have fully comprehensive cover insurance and you can provide evidence of this when you take delivery of your van, then you should be able to insure your van with any reputable Insurance company.
 Each insurance provider will offer different variants of cover so be sure to read the fine print.

 Some financial providers will offer their own van insurance.
 If you do decide to purchase the insurance and tax through the financial provider then this should all be included within your regular monthly instalments.
 If there is any doubt, read the fine print of the terms and conditions and ask the provider directly.